elixir-lang/elixir/lib/elixir/pages/mix-and-otp/genserver.md

 So far we have used three callbacks: `handle_call/3`, `handle_cast/2` and `handle_info/2`.
 Here is what we should consider when deciding when to use each:

 1. `handle_call/3` must be used for synchronous requests.
-This should be the default choice as waiting for the server reply is a useful backpressure mechanism.
+This should be the default choice as waiting for the server reply is a useful back-pressure mechanism.

 2. `handle_cast/2` must be used for asynchronous requests, when you don't care about a reply.
 A cast does not guarantee the server has received the message and, for this reason, should be used sparingly.
 For example, the `create/2` function we have defined in this chapter should have used `call/2`.
 We have used `cast/2` for didactic purposes.

 3. `handle_info/2` must be used for all other messages a server may receive that are not sent via `GenServer.call/2` or `GenServer.cast/2`, including regular messages sent with `send/2`.
 The monitoring `:DOWN` messages are an example of this.

-Since any message, including the ones sent via `send/2`, go to `handle_info/2`, there is a chance unexpected messages will arrive to the server.
+Since any message, including the ones sent via `send/2`, go to `handle_info/2`, there is a chance that unexpected messages will arrive to the server.
 Therefore, if we don't define the catch-all clause, those messages could cause our registry to crash, because no clause would match.
 We don't need to worry about such cases for `handle_call/3` and `handle_cast/2` though.
 Calls and casts are only done via the `GenServer` API, so an unknown message is quite likely a developer mistake.

 To help developers remember the differences between call, cast and info, the supported return values and more, we have a tiny [GenServer cheat sheet](/downloads/cheatsheets/gen-server.pdf).